serglider/ShapeCaptcha/README.md

 ## Introduction

 ShapeCaptcha is a not-a-bot test.
 Users are given an easy drawing task.
 They have to produce several geometric shapes: circles, triangles and rectangles.
-The total number of the shapes is configurable, but how many particular shapes is chosen randomly each time.
+One stroke for each.
+The total number of the shapes is configurable, but how many particular shapes is chosen randomly.
+ShapeCaptcha expects very approximate similarity to those geometric shapes.

 ## How it works